 I began writing poems and short stories as a young child and realized writing was a life’s calling at some point in high school.
 I attended Taylor University, majoring in Mass Communications, and initially pursued a career in journalism, spending just over a year as a reporter for my hometown newspaper, the Banner-Graphic.
 Since that stint, my primary outlet for writing has been freelance and creative writing.

 Now, I am an author, novelist, journalist, essayist, or more simply … in all ways a writer.
 Through essays, articles, novels, and books, I tell stories of faith, hope, and love.
 I also speak at events and conferences, and occasionally invest in the lives of other writers through through coaching, editing, and manuscript evaluation.

 My book The Art of the Essay: From Ordinary Life to Extraordinary Words was published by T.S.
-Poetry Press in Spring 2018.
-Also in 2018, I’ll have a contribution in the book, The Wonder Years: 40 Women over 40 on Aging, Faith, Beauty, and Strength, (Kregel Publications, 2018) edited by Leslie Leyland Fields, and independently published the multimedia Advent experience, How Long, O Lord?
+Poetry Press in July 2019.
+In 2018, I contributed to the book, The Wonder Years: 40 Women over 40 on Aging, Faith, Beauty, and Strength, (Kregel Publications, 2018) edited by Leslie Leyland Fields, and independently published the multimedia Advent experience, How Long, O Lord?
 I also am the author of My Year in Words (Glendale Press, September 2016), and the coauthor of On Being a Writer: 12 Simple Habits for a Writing Life that Lasts (T.S.
 Poetry Press, October 2014) with Ann Kroeker.
 I also have contributed essays to three books, including Letters to Me: Conversations with a Younger Self.

 I am regularly published at various venues, including Edible Indy and In Touch Magazine.
 My work also has been featured at Tweetspeak Poetry, Discipleship Journal, The Write Life, Grubstreet Daily, Tweetspeak Poetry, Curator Magazine, and Christianity Today Women, and others.
 I previously served as a Content and Copy Editor at the High Calling.